SingaporeMotherhood | Pregnancy

 How to Ensure a Safe Pregnancy Journey

-Even though miscarriages are fairly common and sometimes unpreventable, there are still many things we can do to help give Baby the best chance at life.
-Getting regular health check-ups, a healthy lifestyle and diet, and sufficient prenatal vitamins are just some of the many things that can help increase the chances of a safe pregnancy.
+Even though miscarriage is fairly common and sometimes unpreventable, there are still many things you can do to give your foetus the best chance at life.
+Getting regular health check-ups, a healthy lifestyle and diet, and sufficient prenatal vitamins are just some of the ways that help increase the chances of a safe pregnancy.

-Pregnancy is just the start of a wonderful journey that does not end with birth and will last for a lifetime.
-Many mothers look back fondly on the times when they were pregnant as this is the time when they were closest in body and spirit with their children.
+Pregnancy is the start of a wonderful journey, but that does not end with birth; it will last for a lifetime.
+Many mothers look back fondly on the period when they were pregnant as this is the time when they were closest in body and spirit with their children.

 (See also: Pregnancy Self-Care, Trimester-by-trimester)